-At the hospital, a designated visitor can stay with a child 24/7 in the:
+At the hospital, two visitors can stay with a child in their room and care areas.

 All patients staying in the hospital are tested for COVID-19.
 This makes sure your child gets the right kind of care.
 It also helps protect your family, other patients, and our team members.
 See our FAQs on hospital patient testing.